VincentKempers/fe3-assessment-3/readme.md

 # Assessment 3

 This is a assessment i needed to acquire data.
 And i thought it was a great idea to do my twitter data to make my last assessment more of a visualisation than cold numbers. i used the work of Mike bostock for the two charts i used.
-The barchart and the scatterplot.
+The [bar chart](https://bl.ocks.org/mbostock/3885304) and the [scatterplot](https://bl.ocks.org/mbostock/3887118).

 ## Background